While Mario and Donkey Kong have both ascended to stardom since their debut game, their supporting cast hasn't been as lucky:

 The black dragon Sabellian, as the only one of his race who doesn't seem to have a problem with the player races, is conspicuously absent from all the events surrounding the return of his father Deathwing, the destruction of the rest of the black dragonflight as incurably corrupted, and the birth of his uncorrupted brother Wrathion.
 Possibly he decided he wanted no part of the whole thing and just stayed in Outland.
 It was later confirmed that Sabellian is still alive and Wrathion simply doesn't know about him.

 LEGO Island was hit with this hard.
-Let's see, we had Captain D. Rom, Enter & Return, the Funbergs, Polly Gone, Studs Linkin, all of the flying Legondos (excluding Jack O'Trades), and the two workers.
+Let's see, we had Captain D. Rom, Enter and Return, the Funbergs, Polly Gone, Studs Linkin, all of the flying Legondos (excluding Jack O'Trades), and the two workers.

 Dynasty Warriors 6 was notorious for cutting some of the roster and relegating twenty-four of the remaining forty-one characters to "Free Mode only" (having no Musou Mode storyline and cutscenes, though its PS2 re-release converted six of them to Musou Mode, for a total of twenty-three Musou Mode characters and eighteen Free Mode only), but in Dynasty Warriors 7 when all of them were brought back except Zuo Ci and Pang De.
 The former was an inconsequential Daoist mystic, but the latter a notable warrior who'd participated in several key battles and brought his own coffin to his final military campaign ("win or die," literally), only to not be mentioned at all in the game, which KOEI explained was due to "certain storyline constraints" (namely, that they didn't have room for him in the direction they were taking the story).
 In a subversion, however, Pang De reappears in Xtreme Legends, which made it look like the trope was a harbinger for his eventual return.

 Samurai Warriors has an egregious example with Goemon Ishikawa, who has never been seen again after the first game.
 And after the second game, Musashi Miyamoto and Kojiro Sasaki never appeared either.
 However, along with Zuo Ci, the three are still present in Warriors Orochi.
+Zuo Ci would later appear in Dynasty Warriors 8, while Goemon, Mushashi, and Kojiro would appear in Samurai Warriors 4.

 General Vladimir, who was an important supporting character in Command & Conquer: Red Alert 2, is nowhere to be seen in Yuri's Revenge, the game's expansion pack.

-Dragon halfling Halfas in Dragon Valor is nowhere to seen chapter five, despite the fact that his actions drive the plot of chapter four (either killing the Sacrificial Lion or cursing the character to die in a month).
+Dragon halfling Halfas in Dragon Valor is nowhere to be seen after chapter five, despite the fact that his actions drive the plot of chapter four (either killing the Sacrificial Lion or cursing the character to die in a month).

 The Wave Race series has the four races from Wave Race 64 appear... except for Miles Jeter, who just didn't come back without an explanation.